TongCHEN779/CertMON/README.md

 # Semialgebraic Representation of Monotone Deep Equilibrium Models and Applications to Certification
 This repository is the code for paper [Semialgebraic Representation of Monotone Deep Equilibrium Models and Applications to Certification](https://proceedings.neurips.cc/paper/2021/file/e3b21256183cf7c2c7a66be163579d37-Paper.pdf).
-For more information, contact me: tchen@laas.fr.
+For more information, contact me: toch@di.ku.dk.

 ## Description of files
 *params_ellips* is a folder containing all the parameters of ellipsoids in different cases;